Atuluc/Collabrating-With-Priyanka/README.md

 word processor

-Then, both of you make a pull request for your branches and assign the other person.
+Then, both of yo

 Once you have reviewed each other's work, merge the branches to the main.
+## Good choice Atul!!